 Thank you for visiting my website.

-I am a postdoctoral research associate working with S. Joshua Swamidass, at the School of Medicine in the Washington University in St. Louis.
+I am a postdoctoral research associate working with S. Joshua Swamidass, at the School of Medicine at the Washington University in St. Louis.
 Before moving to the USA I worked as an assistant professor at the Sam Higginbottom University of Agriculture, Technology and Sciences, India.

 I did my PhD from the University of Birmingham, UK with Peter J. Winn, on the prestigious scholarship from the Darwin Trust of Edinburgh.
 My PhD thesis titled “Modelling polyketide synthases and related macromolecular complexes“.
 My past research interests include understanding protein structure-function relationship, modelling large macromolecular complexes, molecular dynamics simulations and antibiotic synthesis (see Research).
 During my postdoctoral fellowship, I am extending my expertise in the rapidly developing field of Deep Learning, a new computational technique, to solve medically relevant problems.
 More specifically, I am working on utilizing deep learning techniques in order to understand the effect of socio economic status and human pathology in early life adversity (ELA) among children.
 Alongside this work, I am also working on projects that predict how drugs are “bio-activated” into toxic molecules and cause drug-induced liver injuries (DILI).